ihyap/Gess-Game/README.md

 # Gess-Game
-Gess is a chess/go variant.
-This simulator is played using the command line.
+A primitive simulator of the game Gess, a chess/go variant.
 Rules of this game can be found at https://www.chessvariants.com/crossover.dir/gess.html.